pavlo-myskov/get-job/README.md

 ### Wireframes
 The wireframes were created using [Balsamiq](https://balsamiq.com/).
+Here are some initial wireframes created at the beginning of the project.
+The final design may differ from the initial wireframes.

 *Jobseeker Home Page*
 ![Jobseeker Home](docs/images/wireframes/jobseeker-home-page.png)